allenpavlovich/gen-ai-midterm-project/data/markdown_clean_final/education_masters-programs_ms-in-applied-data-science_how-to-apply.md

 ### Programming Supplement

-Your [application](https://apply-psd.uchicago.edu/apply/) includes a section on programming skills.
-While applicants with limited R or Python experience can be admitted, the admissions committee values prior programming experience.
-Include a PDF of *no more than two pages* demonstrating your current programming language skills.
+Your [application](https://apply-psd.uchicago.edu/apply/) contains a section on programming skills.
+Although applicants with limited skills in R or Python can and do get accepted into the program, the admissions committee values prior programming experience.
+Include a PDF of *no more than two pages* demonstrating current programming language skills.

-Examples include a PDF of work completed in R or Python.
-The supplement must be submitted as a PDF.
-We look for the following in your code (your code does not need to include all of these):
+Examples include a PDF submission of work completed in R or Python.
+The programming supplement must be shared as a PDF file.
+We are looking for the following in your code (see below).
+Please note your code does not need to contain all of the below.
 * Ingest data from csv
 * Manage different data types
 * Use your function for data analysis